Bluehost vs A2 Hosting: Choose Your Perfect Fit

 Our independent research projects and impartial reviews are funded in part by affiliate commissions, at no extra cost to our readers.
 Learn more

-After spending over 230 hours putting the top web hosting providers through our own rigorous research process, we have a lot to say about both Bluehost and A2 Hosting – but we’ll try to keep this short and sweet!
+After comparing the top web hosting providers through our own rigorous research process, we have a lot to say about these two providers – but we’ll try to keep this short and sweet!

-At the end of the day, Bluehost is the better overall provider than A2 Hosting.
-But read on to find out which is the better provider for you.
+At the end of the day, Bluehost is a better overall provider than A2 Hosting, with an impressive overall score of 4.8 out of 5.
+But that doesn’t mean A2 Hosting has nothing to offer you.
+It all depends on what your specific hosting needs are.
+Read on to find out which is the better provider for you.

 We then measured each hosting provider’s performance across 21 different areas, and condensed our findings into these five most important research categories:

-Every provider we analyzed – Bluehost and iPage included – has earned a score out of five in each of these categories.
+Every provider we analyzed – Bluehost and A2 Hosting included – has earned a score out of five in each of these categories.
 These providers also got an overall score, again out of five, which equates to the average of all of its category scores.

 To learn more about our research process, you can check out our full explanation here!